-Common stock offered by us 3,768,116 shares (or 4,333,333 shares if the underwriters' exercise in full their option to purchase additional shares).
+Common stock offered by us 3,350,000 shares (or 3,852,500 shares if the underwriters' exercise in full their option to purchase additional shares).

-Public offering price \$12.00 per share.
+Assumed offering price \$12.00 per share, the midpoint of the price range set forth on the cover page of this prospectus.